Metalab/web2serial/README.md

     $ git clone https://github.com/Metalab/web2serial.git
     $ cd web2serial/web2serial-core/
     $ python web2serial.py

 Now you can access the built-in web interface at http://0.0.0.0:54321 and talk with your serial devices.
+Furthermore we have a JavaScript API client with which you can develop your own apps.
+Take a look at the minimal JavaScript demo in `software/web2serial-javascript/minimal-demo/demo.html`.

 REST Interface